About

 Cobbora Solar Farm

-The 700 megawatt Cobbora Solar Farm will generate enough clean renewable energy to power 160,000 homes.
-It also includes a 200MW/200MWh battery energy storage system that can supply energy on demand, such as peak periods or when the sun isn’t shining.
+The 700 megawatt Cobbora Solar Farm will generate enough clean renewable energy to power 280,000 homes.
+It also includes a 400MW/800MWh battery energy storage system that can supply energy on demand, such as peak periods or when the sun isn’t shining.

 The project is situated in the NSW Central West Orana Renewable Energy Zone and intends to connect into its new transmission lines.

-Marble Energy has commenced planning activities and is currently preparing the necessary reports to complement a planning application to the NSW Government.
+Marble Energy and Dawn Renewables have commenced planning activities and are currently preparing the necessary reports to complement a planning application to the NSW Government.

 Project Facts